Guaitecas Archipelago: Climate and vegetation

 Vegetation type changes from the shore towards the island's interior parts.
 Next to the sea, herbs and occasional wild potatoes grow.
 This is a zone of regular disturbance that is affected by winter storms.
 The wild potatoes that grow in the archipelago are mostly found in its western part.
 Apparently these potatoes do not reproduce by seeds and rarely produce flowers and fruits.
 Slightly inland from the herbaceous zone follows a belt of brushy thickets.
 This belt is followed by coastline forest that further away from the coasts gives way to a proper inland forest, which may contain peat bogs.

+The archipelago contains 431 —or 2.8%— of Aysén Region's 15,240 ha of Sphagnum bogs.